gNahcab/datamodel-hcl/README.md

  <li>the <em>labels</em> that describe the property in multiple languages</li>
 </ol>

-- a complete property looks like this:
+- this complete property with the name *hasPagenum* looks like this:
 ```hcl
 property "hasPagenum" {
   ontology = "rosetta"